mehenna/k8s-gcp-terraform-lab/README.md

 - The `backend.conf` file will contain your bucket name and should also be private
 - Ensure your SSH public key is available at `~/.ssh/id_rsa.pub`

+**Customization Options:**
+- Adjust `worker_count` in `terraform.tfvars` to change number of worker nodes (default: 2)
+- Workers are automatically distributed across subnets and zones for high availability

 ### 3. Initialize Terraform
 ```bash
 # Initialize with backend configuration